Motiva completes $10 billion Gulf Coast JV refinery expansion

 | PORT ARTHUR, Texas

-PORT ARTHUR, Texas Royal Dutch Shell (RDSa.L) and Saudi Aramco unveiled the $10 billion expansion of their joint-venture Motiva Enterprises Texas Gulf Coast refinery on Thursday as it neared its top capacity, taking the crown as the largest in the U.S.
+PORT ARTHUR, Texas Royal Dutch Shell (RDSa.L) and Saudi Aramco unveiled the $10 billion (6.49 billion pounds) expansion of their joint-venture Motiva Enterprises Texas Gulf Coast refinery on Thursday as it neared its top capacity, taking the crown as the largest in the U.S.

 "This ambitious expansion creates this country's largest refinery and one of the most advanced anywhere," said Shell Chief Executive Peter Voser under a huge party tent next to the churning plant.